-Indicates a new column value in an INSERT OF UPDATE operation.
+Indicates a new column value in an INSERT or UPDATE operation.
 Available only in triggers.

-NEW.COLUMN
+NEW.column

-Argument Description <column></column> Name of a column in the affect- ed row
+Argument Description <column></column> Name of a column in the affected row

 Description: Triggers support two context variables: OLD and NEW.
 A NEW context variable refers to the new value of a column in an INSERT or UPDATE operation.